aandrewjuan1/sortieasy/README.md

 Prerequisites
 Before you start, make sure you have the following installed:

-Laravel Herd (this simplifies setting up the environment for Laravel)
+Laravel Herd: Simplifies setting up the environment for Laravel projects.

-Git (for cloning the repository)
+Git: For cloning the repository.

 Steps to Clone the Project
-Clone the Repository
+1. Clone the Repository

-First, clone the repository to your local machine using Git.
+First, clone the repository to your local machine using Git:

 bash
 Copy
 Edit
 git clone https://github.com/your-username/your-repository.git
 cd your-repository
-Install Laravel Herd
+2. Install Laravel Herd
 Laravel Herd is a development environment that helps you set up PHP, Composer, Node, and other tools.
 It ensures compatibility with the versions required for this project.

-Download and install Laravel Herd from the official website: https://laravel.com/
+Download and install Laravel Herd from the official website:
+Laravel Herd

 After installation, open your terminal and confirm that Herd is installed properly by checking the version: